 Junior’s opened on Election Day in 1950

 Before it was Junior’s, it was a full service restaurant with live entertainment called The Enduro.
 The Enduro closed its doors in 1949 after World War II.
-Owner Harry Rosen reinvented it as a family style joint and reopened as Junior’s in 1950 based on the premise that he had the best recipe for New York style cheesecake.
+Owner Harry Rosen reinvented it as a family style joint and reopened as Junior’s on November 4, 1950 (Election Day of that year) based on the premise that he had the best recipe for New York style cheesecake.
 Boy was he right.
 And the rest is history!

 Junior’s was named to honor Harry Rosen’s two sons Walter and Martin

 It’s still a family run business.
 Harry Rosen’s grandson Alan Rosen is now the sole owner.

 “If you want to see a real slice of New York you’ve gotta come to Junior’s.
 It’s a mix of people: business men, politicians… even Biggie Smalls used to come here!” -Alan Rosen

 Sex & the City was filmed there

 There are few things more New York than Junior’s and Carrie Bradshaw, so much so that Carrie and Big had their wedding reception at the classic diner.

 Junior’s can also be seen in the Robin Williams movie, “The Angriest Man in Brooklyn” and LL Cool J’s video for “Doin’ it”.